 I've written more about the design decisions behind each design here

-Here is liqeur design based off of the song 'Don't Kill My Vibe' by Norwegian artist, Sigrid.
+This liqeur design is based off of the song 'Don't Kill My Vibe' by Norwegian artist, Sigrid.
 I used visuals and color schemes from the music videos to create the designs.
 There are four liqeurs, raspberry, blue curacao, lemon, and mint.

 My music taste hits multiple continents so I also used many Asian songs as inspiration.
 Below is tequila design for the song, 'Re:make' by Japanese rock band, ONE OK ROCK.